yehia67/documentation/compass/0.1/how-to-guides/creating-a-permissioned-iota-network.md

-# Creating a permissioned IOTA network

-In this guide, you'll create and run a permissioned IOTA network that has a single IRI node and Compass, which sends milestones.
-After you complete this tutorial you'll be able to interact with the network using your favorite IOTA tools and libraries.
+**In this guide, you'll create and run a permissioned IOTA network that consists of an IRI node and [Compass](concepts/about-compass.md).
+After you complete this tutorial you'll be able to interact with the network using your favorite IOTA tools and libraries.**

 For this basic setup, you'll install both the IRI node and Compass on the same server or virtual machine.
 You can also install an optional signing server for increased security.
 A signing server reduces the attack surface of Compass by moving sensitive operations to an external service.
-Compass interacts with the signing server via gRPC.
+Compass interacts with the signing server through gRPC.

 ![System diagram of the Compass](../compass.png)